movidius/ncappzoo/CONTRIBUTING.md

 ### The **apps** subdirectories
 The following **should** be included in the apps subdirectories:
 - README.md : Markdown file that explains everything needed to build and run your application.
 - Makefile : Builds any source code and downloads or copies (from other repo subdirectories) any required files.
 If your app needs content from other areas in the repo, like a network graph file, your Makefile should invoke the other Makefile to produce the content needed.
 You can use the apps/stream_infer/Makefile as the pattern to follow.
+Strongly suggested that Makefiles include the following targets as a guideline:
+  - make help : Display list targets are available
+  - make all : Creates everything needed to run the application including other projects in the repository
+  - make run : Runs the application.
+  - make clean : Removes all the files in this project directory that may get created when making or running this project.
+Should not clean other projects in the repository.
 - AUTHORS : Text file with names, email addresses, and organizations for all authors of the contribution.

 The following should **not** typically be stored in the apps subdirectories: